AdityaGoyal1999/Moto-Share/README.md

 # MotoShare
-A platform where motorcycle enthusiasts can share their motorcycles and rent other users’ bikes.
+A platform to rent-share motorcycles.

 ## Set Up
 1. Clone the repository.